-- Professional Membership Fees.
-Reasonable fees and costs will be paid by the District for the Superintendent's membership and participation in organizations related to his professional development and civic responsibilities.
+- 5.3 Benefits.
+The District shall provide benefits to the Superintendent as provided by state law and Board policies.
+The Board reserves the right to amend its policies at any time during the term of this Contract to reduce or increase these benefits, at the Board's sole discretion. - 5.4 Professional Membership Fees.
+Reasonable fees and costs will be paid by the district for the Superintendent's membership and participation in organizations related to his professional development and civic responsibilities.
 The Superintendent is encouraged to participate in both professional and civic organizations that expand his professional growth and his involvement in the community.
-The Superintendent will submit an annual budget for such fees as part of the District's overall budget for Board approval. - Business Expenses.
+The Superintendent will submit an annual budget for such fees as part of the District's overall budget for Board approval. - 5.5 Business Expenses.
 The District will pay for or reimburse reasonable actual and incidental expenses incurred by the Superintendent in the continuing performance of duties on behalf of the District under this Contract.
-The District will provide the Superintendent with a national credit card on which he may make charges for all expenses reimbursable by the District.
+The District will provide the Superintendent with a national credit card on which he may make charges for all expenses reimbursable by the district.
 The Superintendent shall comply with all policies, procedures, and documentation requirements in accordance with Board policies and established procedures, which shall be subject to review annually by the District's independent auditors.

 The District will pay for or reimburse all reasonable actual and incidental expenses associated with the Superintendent's work with staff members, community members and other persons which are related to the performance of duties as Superintendent.
-The Superintendent will submit an armual budget for his expenses as part of the District's overall budget for the Board approval.
+The Superintendent will submit an annual budget for such expenses as part of the District's overall budget for the Board approval.